Forward-center: Examples of notable forward-centers

 At 6 ft 11 in, Marcus Camby typically played center.
 However, during his first tenure with the New York Knicks, he mostly played power forward as the Knicks had one of the best pure centers in the NBA with 7 ft 0 in Patrick Ewing.
 Ewing himself also played forward-center early in his career to complement the then-incumbent Knicks center, 7 ft 1 in Bill Cartwright.
 Fellow Knicks legend Willis Reed was moved to the forward–center position when the team acquired fellow center Walt Bellamy in 1965; Reed moved back to center in 1968 after the Knicks traded Bellamy to the Detroit Pistons for Dave DeBusschere.
 Ralph Sampson, at 7 ft 4 in, was another notable forward–center who played center his rookie year in 1983.
 In 1984, he moved to power forward when 7 ft 0 in Hakeem Olajuwon was drafted that year.

 Most forward-centers range from 6 ft 9 in to 7 ft 0 in in height.
-In terms of modern centers, Nikola Jokic is widely considered the best.
-Standing at 6 ft 11 in, Jokic is known for his touch off the glass, and excellent guard-like passing ability, with the reputation as the greatest passing "big man."
-Infamously drafted in the second round of the 2014 draft class during a Taco Bell commercial, Jokic has proven to be one of the best centers in NBA history with an impressive career, including 6 All-Star appearances, 6 All-NBA appearances, 3 league MVP awards, and a Finals MVP for leading the Denver Nuggets to their first championship in 2023.
+In terms of modern centers, Nikola Jokić is widely considered the best.
+Standing at 6 ft 11 in, Jokić is known for his touch off the glass, and excellent guard-like passing ability, with the reputation as the greatest passing "big man."
+Drafted in the second round of the 2014 draft class during a Taco Bell commercial, Jokić has proven to be one of the best centers in NBA history with 6 All-Star appearances, 6 All-NBA appearances, 3 league MVP awards, and a Finals MVP for leading the Denver Nuggets to their first championship in 2023.